This post has been updated to add new photos and recipe tips.

 - Yellow or brown onions - Three small or two large onions.

 - Matzo meal - Should be available at your local grocery store.
 You can also find it at online Jewish grocers.
 Amazon sells matzo meal as well.
+If it's not Passover, flour can be used instead, although I use matzo meal for these year round.

 - Neutral, high-heat oil - Like grapeseed, avocado, or safflower oil.
 You could also use cooking spray instead.